 Description.
 The objective of s-Tiara is to establish a skip list on top of the linearized graph created by b-Tiara.
 The structure maintained by s-Tiara is a sparse 0-1 skip list.
 At each level i, node u maintains a set of neighbors u.i.NB.
 Out of this set, the rightmost and leftmost neighbors are defined as right and left skip links: u.i.rs and u.i.ls.
-A node may not have a right or left skip link at some level if it is on either end of the list.
+Note that a node may not have a right or left skip link at some level if it is on either end of the list.

-We denote right and left skip list neighbors of u at level i-1 as v and x respectively.
+We denote right and left skip list neighbors of u at level i - 1 as v and x respectively.
 Nodes w and y are respectively right and left neighbors of v and x at the same level.
-We illustrate this notation in Fig. 3 as we will be using it extensively throughout the correctness proof of the algorithm.
+We illustrate this notation in Figure 3 as we will be using it extensively throughout the correctness proof of the algorithm.

 If both nodes u and v exist at level i and u.i.rs = v then this link is 0-skip link.
 If u and w exist at level i and u.i.rs = w, then this link is a 1-skip link.
-A process that exists at level i-1 is up if it also exists at level i, it is down otherwise.
+A process that exists at level i - 1 is up if it also exists at level i, it is down otherwise.
 If a process that 1-skip link spans is down it is a cage.
 For example u, v and w form a cage if u.i.rs links to w and v is down.
 The middle process is inside the cage.
-Refer to Fig. 4 for the illustration of the concept of a cage.
+Refer to Figure 4 for the illustration of the concept of a cage.
 The sparse 0-1 skip list has two rules of organization.
-First, all links are either 0 or
+First, all links are either 0 or 1 skip links.
+Second, if a node is on level i and it is not on the end of the list on level i - 1 then at least one of its links is a 1 skip link.

-Fig. 3.
-Aliases for neighbors of u in s-Tiara. $v \equiv u.(i-1).rs$, $w \equiv v.(i-1).rs$, $x \equiv u.(i-1).ls$, and $y \equiv x.(i-1).ls$, where u.i.rs and u.i.ls are right and left skip-list neighbors of u at level i, respectively.
+Figure 3: Aliases for neighbors of u in s-Tiara. $v \equiv u.(i-1).rs$, $w \equiv v.(i-1).rs$, $x \equiv u.(i-1).ls$, and $y \equiv x.(i-1).ls$, where u.i.rs and u.i.ls are right and left skip-list neighbors of u at level i, respectively.